Magisk-Modules-Repo/IPControl/README.md

 ## Source Code

-* Source code of the acs binary can be found in submodule native of Build Repo.
+* Source code of this entire project can be found in the Build Repo (submodules contain actual sources, Build Repo just provides build scripts).
-  I find this to be a good source code sharing scheme.
-Other are scripts, they are pretty much open sourced anyways.

 ## Changelog